About the survey

 The survey is voluntary, but we encourage you to have your say and voice your opinion.
 We need as many people as possible to participate so we have an accurate picture of the Public Service.
 Each question is optional, so you can skip any you don’t want to answer.
-If you change your mind, and want to withdraw your survey response, you can contact Research New Zealand and have the answers removed anytime up to midnight on 31 May, when the survey closes.
+If you change your mind, and want to withdraw your survey response, you can contact Research New Zealand and have the answers removed anytime up to until early June, when the survey closes.

 What kind of questions are in the survey?

 Survey topics include demographic questions about you and your role, flexible working, work-life balance, career development, cultural capability, what attracted you to join the Public Service, and how you feel about it now.

 We don’t think any of the questions in this survey are of a distressing nature, but if any specific concerns arise for you, please contact the services offered by your agency’s employee assistance programme.

 Te Taunaki has been developed with help from a range of agencies and groups across the Public Service, including Stats NZ, Te Puni Kōkiri, Te Arawhiti, Te Taura Whiri i te reo Māori, the Ministry of Business, Innovation and Employment as well as the Office for Disability Issues.

 We ran cognitive testing with 25 randomly selected public servants in early 2021.

 There was also a pilot testing phase in late March and April with public servants from the Public Service agencies taking part in Te Taunaki.

 We expect most people to complete Te Taunaki within 15-20 minutes.